 2) Age, or grade in school (if that applies), or a hint to help your buddy know about how old you are (i.e. “I’m in my 40′s,” “I’m in high school,” “I have 3 grandchildren.”)

-6. Mail your postcard in an envelope so they are received during the month of November.
+6. Mail your postcard in an envelope.
 Postal processing machinery can damage postcards, so using an envelope will help ensure that your postcard arrives at its destination.

 7. Expect a postcard to arrive in your mailbox.

-8. Post a photo of the postcard you receive in the online World Diabetes Day Postcard Exchange Gallery and on the World Diabetes Day Postcard Exchange Facebook page.
+8. Post a photo of the postcard you receive in the online 2014 WDD Postcard Gallery (link coming soon) and on the World Diabetes Day Postcard Exchange Facebook page.
 You are also encouraged to share it on your personal Facebook page, twitter, and other social media platforms, as well as offline to help raise awareness about diabetes.